Skip to main content

 Green

-Two-panel image showing a yellow leaf in a tiled pool on the left and a jellyfish in a blue aquarium on the right.
+Two-panel image showing a yellow leaf on fountain steps on the left and a jellyfish in a blue aquarium on the right.

 © 2009 Jon Betts